Optimal Bayesian design for model discrimination via classification: Introduction

 Prior to conducting an experiment, it is pertinent to determine the optimal combination of the controllable factors so as to maximise the (expected) information gain of the experiment with respect to the desired statistical objective (e.g., parameter inference, model discrimination, prediction).
 This is achieved by applying the principles and methods of optimal experimental design \citep*[see, e.g.,][]{atkinson_donev_tobias_2007}.
 In optimal experimental design, one seeks to find the optimal combination of the controllable factors in order to maximise the (expected) information gain of the experiment \citep{atkinson_donev_tobias_2007}.
 If the main goal of statistical inference is to determine which statistical process is the most suitable representation of the phenomenon of interest, it is pertinent to employ design criteria specifically developed for the purpose of model discrimination.
 For example, in epidemiology it is paramount to understand the transmission dynamics of a disease in order to be able to implement effective countermeasures \citep*[see, e.g.,][]{Dehideniya2018synth}.
 The most commonly used classical design criterion is T-optimality \citep{AtkinsonFedorov1975a,AtkinsonFedorov1975b,dette_titoff_2009}, with extensions to Bayesian T-optimality \citep{ponce_atkinson_1992} to incorporate prior information.
-Except for robust T-optimal designs \citep{vajjah_duffull_2012}, one model has to be selected which is assumed to be the true model.
-Furthermore, T-optimal designs are generally computationally expensive. \citet{Harman2017} propose a symmetric criterion based on the linearised distance between the mean-value surfaces of the models, which can be computed quickly.
+Except for robust T-optimal designs \citep{vajjah_duffull_2012}, one model has to be selected as the assumed true model.
+For classical T-optimality, one seeks to maximise the $L_2$-norm of the difference between the assumed true model's predictor and the other model's predictor with respect to the design measure, where for each design the most unfavourable parameter setting with respect to the predictor difference is chosen for the second model.
+Therefore, T-optimal designs are generally computationally expensive. \citet{Harman2020} propose a symmetric criterion based on the linearised distance between the mean-value surfaces of the models, which can be computed quickly.
 Their designs depend on the set of parameters over which the criterion is optimised, so they suggest to consider different parameter set sizes and to choose the size of the set based on ones ``confidence'' about the true parameter value.